-It isn’t an exaggeration to say that GBP is the single most important local ranking factor.
+It isn’t an exaggeration to say that GBP is the single most important local ranking factor when it comes to ranking in the local pack.
 Experts agree that how you set up and continue to manage your profile has a direct impact on your local search visibility.

 That importance continues to grow too, with over 6 in 10 marketing pros believing that Google Business Profile is more important year-on-year.

 When it comes to ranking factors, the anatomy of your Google Business Profile matters, with Google taking cues from different parts of your listing profile.
 The information you provide, from the category you choose for your business, to what customers say when reviewing you, is a treasure trove of information that tells Google where you’re located, what you do, and how customers engage with you.
 This in turn feeds into the local search algorithm.

 Research confirms that GBP signals make up around 36% of your Local Pack ranking, more than any other ranking factor.
 That means that your listing performs a lot of the heavy lifting when it comes to telling Google when and where your local business should appear in the search results for local consumers.

 If you carefully study a Google local search results page, you’ll realize that you can get pretty much all the information you need, from a physical address and phone number to reviews and images, from the search results page (SERP).